MicrosoftDocs/visualstudio-docs/docs/ide/how-to-locate-and-organize-project-and-item-templates.md

 ---
 # How to: Locate and organize project and item templates

-Template files must be placed in a location that Visual Studio recognizes for the templates to appear in the **New Project** and **Add New Item** dialog boxes.
+Template files must be placed in a location that Visual Studio recognizes for the templates to be available for you to select when you create a new project or item.

+::: moniker range="vs-2017"

 You can also create custom subcategories in the user template location, and the categories are shown in the **New Project** and **Add New Item** dialog boxes.

+::: moniker-end

 ## Locate templates